metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 ![IA definition #2](ia-2.png)

-Here we are in the business of understanding: understanding the problem and understanding how people can best solve the problem &mdash; in a interactive space.
+Here we are in the business of understanding: understanding the problem and understanding how people can best solve the problem &mdash; in an interactive space.

 Information Architecture now has a shape.
 It's about modeling problem structure and modeling user behavior with the help of user interfaces.